Boat

 Underway to the dive site, diving on slack water and coming back aboard

-Wight Spirit is licensed for 10 persons and is equipped with all safety gear, from first aid kit to 12 man liferaft.
+Wight Spirit is licensed for 12 persons plus 2 crew.
+She is equipped with all safety gear, from first aid kit to 6 + 8 man liferaft.
 She is licensed under the MCA Code of Practice category 2 (60 miles from a safe haven) and fully insured.
-She is well equipped with modern electronics, including radar, SeeMe radar transponder, 2 VHF radios and GMDSS, 3 colour echo sounders, DGPS and GPS, 2 colour chart plotters, side scan sonar, magnetometer and TV.
+She is well equipped with modern electronics, including 2 radar, 2 VHF radios and GMDSS, 2 colour echo sounders, DGPS and GPS, 2 colour chart plotters, 2 AIS systems, Navtex for up to the minute weather reports, magnetometer, cooler, cooker and cabin heater.

-Optimum deck space is available through the provision of oak side benches, upon which divers sit and kit up, with space beneath for bags and boxes.
-Additional storage space and benches are fitted on the engine cover.
-The bench arrangements mean that 10 divers can be fully kitted and seated all at the same time.
-Sitting space for at least 7 persons in shelter under a large canopy is available outside the wheelhouse, while the wheelhouse itself can sit 8.
+Optimum deck space is available through the provision of stainless steel benches with teak decking, upon which divers sit and kit up, with space beneath for bags and boxes.
+Additional storage space is on the engine cover.
+The bench arrangements mean that 12 divers can be fully kitted and seated all at the same time.
+Sitting space for passengers in shelter under a large canopy is available outside the wheelhouse, while the wheelhouse itself can sit 8 or maybe 9 at a push.
+It means everyone can be in shelter on the way to and from the dive site.
 Dry bags are stowed in the wheelhouse or forepeak.

-Other features include – a mask bucket, a trough to stow weightbelts, a stern fitted heaving line to pull you in when conditions demand, a floating lifeline which runs at water level from bow to stern – useful to guide youself to the stern lift and a rope with stainless steel ring and clip if you want to take kit off in the water – I’ll lift it inboard.
-The toilet is fitted outside the wheelhouse.
+Other features include a floating lifeline which runs at water level from bow to stern – useful to guide yourself to the stern lift and a rope with stainless steel ring and clip if you want to take kit off in the water – I’ll lift it inboard.
+The toilet is fitted in the wheelhouse.

-A 24 litre cylinder of medical oxygen is kept on board and is sufficient to support a maximum of 4 divers at the same time (2 on demand valves and 2 on oxygen masks – I know it works as I’ve had 3 divers on it together).
+A 15 litre cylinder of medical oxygen is kept on board and is sufficient to support a maximum of 4 divers at the same time (2 on demand valves and 2 on oxygen masks – I know it works as I’ve had 3 divers on it together).
+There is also a spare 15 litre cylinder filled with O2.
 There is no charge if it is necessary to use oxygen – if I think you may be affected by decompression sickness, it’s the best treatment I can give you.
-I’ll notify the Coastguard and discuss the situation with the diving doctor, and if it’s necessary you’ll be lifted of by helicopter.
+I’ll notify the Coastguard and discuss the situation with the diving doctor, and if it’s necessary you’ll be lifted off by helicopter.
 If it turns out you haven’t got decompression sickness, no harm is done.

-Approaching the Needles from the south east, the Needles and Sun Corner, and Wight Spirit on her berth.
+1. Approaching the Needles from the south east, 2. the Needles and Sun Corner.